-1. As required by the Companies (Auditor's Report) Order 2003 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure I" a statement on the mattersspecified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure I a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

 2. As required by section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;
+b) In our opinion proper books of account as required by law have not been kept by theCompany so far as appears from our examination of those books;

-d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Rule 7 of the companies(Accounts) 2014;
+d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Rule 7 of the companies(Accounts) 2014.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure II" to this report; and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure II to this report; and

 g) With respect to the matters to be included in the Auditor's Report in accordancewith Rule 11 of the companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanation given to us:

 ii.
-The Company did not have any long term contract including derivative contract forwhich there are any material foreseeable losses.
+The Company did not have any long-term contract including derivative contract forwhich there are any material foreseeable losses.

 iii.
-The were no amounts which are required to be transferred to the Investor Educationand protection Fund by the Company.
+There were no amounts which are required to be transferred to the InvestorEducation and protection Fund by the Company.